bootnecklad/Titan-Specifications/README.md

 There are currently two assemblers for Titan,

-[qu1j0t3's](https://github.com/qu1j0t3/) assembler is really cool, it can be found [here](https://github.com/qu1j0t3/bnl_titan).
+[fatcookies](https://github.com/fatcookies)'s wrote an assembler for both the desktop and android, they are available [here](https://github.com/fatcookies/Titan-Assembler)

-An Assembler was written by [fatcookies](https://github.com/fatcookies).
-Both the desktop and android application are available [here](https://github.com/fatcookies/Titan-Assembler)
+[qu1j0t3's](https://github.com/qu1j0t3/) wrote an assembler, it can be found [here](https://github.com/qu1j0t3/bnl_titan).

 ## Emulator ##